Membership Statement for The Kansas City Film Critics Circle

 Membership Consideration Guidelines:

 To qualify, a written review must be at least 300 words in length.
-Two (2) capsule reviews of 100-150 words each will be
+Two (2) capsule reviews of 150-299 words each will be counted as one full review.
+Two (2) audio or video reviews will also be counted as one full review.

 (3) Online outlets must have, at minimum, 5,000 unique visits per month to qualify for the KCFCC.